REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Experiments

-We conduct experiments to comprehensively evaluate the effectiveness of \system in RSFM selection.
-Since no prior work directly targets real FM selection under diverse deployment constraints, we develop our own baselines.
+We conduct experiments to comprehensively evaluate the quality of \system's RSFM recommendations under user-specified constraints.
+Since limited prior work directly targets real FM selection under diverse deployment constraints, we develop our own baselines.
 This section presents our experiment setup, quantitative results, and sensitivity analysis, followed by a discussion of limitations and representative examples.

-\stitle{Experimental Setup.} We use \texttt{GPT-4.1}~\citep{gpt4.1} for \system core and all baselines to ensure fairness.
-However, we design \system to be LLM-agnostic and support any LLM~(e.g., \texttt{DeepSeek-R1}~\citep{deepseek}, \texttt{LLaMA-3}~\citep{llama}).
-Our benchmark consists of 75 diverse natural language user input queries.
-For each input, \system and all baselines~(all described in Section~\ref{sec:evaluation}) select the top-$3$ candidate FMs for comparison.
-Domain experts rate each candidate using the criteria in Table~\ref{tbl:criteria}, and we report both single-model and set-level scores to evaluate selection accuracy and reasoning quality across multiple agent decision points.
-During evaluation, all clarification rounds in \system were executed automatically, with the system interacting with an independent LLM simulating user responses.
-No human was involved in these interactions, ensuring consistency and preventing evaluator bias.
+\stitle{Experimental Setup.} We use \texttt{GPT-4.1}~\cite{gpt4.1} as the primary LLM core for \system and all baselines to ensure fairness.
+To evaluate robustness across different backbones, we additionally conduct experiments with \texttt{DeepSeek3.2}~\cite{deepseek} and \texttt{LLaMA-3.3-70B}~\cite{llama}. \system is designed to be LLM-agnostic and can readily support different LLMs without architectural changes.
+Our benchmark consists of 100 diverse natural language user queries.
+For each input, \system and all baselines~(all described in \cref{sec:evaluation}) select the top-$3$ candidate FMs for comparison.
+Domain experts rate each candidate using the criteria in~\cref{tbl:criteria}, and we report both single-model and set-level suitability scores to evaluate overall selection quality.
+During evaluation, all clarification rounds in \system were executed automatically, with the system interacting with a separate LLM simulating user responses.
+No human was involved in these interactions, ensuring consistency and preventing evaluator bias across systems and LLM backbones.

-\stitle{Evaluation Metrics.} We use complementary metrics to evaluate both the best model and the overall set quality: (1) \emph{Average Top-1 Score}~(expert score of the top-ranked model), (2) \emph{Average Set Score}~(average score of the top-3 models), (3) \emph{Top-1 Hit Rate}~(fraction where the system’s top model is the expert’s highest-scored), (4) \emph{High-Quality Hit Rate}~(fraction where the top model scores $\geq 80$), and (5) \emph{Mean Reciprocal Rank - MMR}~(rank of the expert-preferred model within the top-3).
+\stitle{Evaluation Metrics.} We use complementary metrics to evaluate both the top-ranked model and the overall returned set quality: (1) \emph{Average Top-1 Score}~(expert-assigned suitability score of the top-ranked model), (2) \emph{Average Set Score}~(average expert-assigned suitability score of the top-3 models), (3) \emph{Top-1 Hit Rate}~(fraction where the system's top-ranked model receives the highest expert score among pooled candidates), (4) \emph{High-Quality Hit Rate}~(fraction where the top model scores $\geq 80$), and (5) \emph{Mean Reciprocal Rank - MRR}~(rank of the highest-scored pooled candidate within the system's top-3).